-Hodgkin lymphoma (HL) is a blood cancer that begins in the white blood cells (lymphocytes), which are part of the immune system.
+Hodgkin lymphoma (HL) is a blood cancer that begins in a specific type of white blood cells (lymphocytes), which are part of the immune system.
 HL occurs when a healthy white blood cell becomes abnormal, dividing and making copies of itself in the body.
 In the United States, each year approximately 9,000 people are diagnosed with Hodgkin lymphoma and, of these, 4,000 are children, teenagers and young adults.

 There are two main types of Hodgkin lymphoma (HL):